 (3) Adequately sanitized by the use of sufficient hot water or appropriate chemical agents, or a combination of both.

-C. Unless otherwise agreed by the [program] licensee and the resident, dry cleaning services are not considered part of required laundry services in this chapter.
+C. Unless otherwise agreed by the program and the resident, dry cleaning services are not considered part of required laundry services in this chapter.

 10.07.14.55